University Hospital of São João: Transports and access

 The main facilities in Porto are located on the northern end of the city, by National Road 12 and nearby several major roadways, including highways A3 and A20.
 The area can be accessed by several types of public transportation.
 It is located at the northern terminus for Line D of Porto metro, which connects it to the city centre and Vila Nova de Gaia.
-The hospital is also serviced by a railway station, a part of the Leixões line, connecting it to nearby localities, including Leça do Balio, São Mamede de Infesta and Campanhã.
+The hospital is also serviced by a railway station, a part of the Linha de Leixões, connecting it to nearby localities, including Leça do Balio, São Mamede de Infesta and Campanhã.
 Lastly, several bus routes operated by STCP pass through the hospital.

 Emergency services can arrive at the hospital via a helipad, which is directly connected to the emergency care facilities.
 This allows the hospital to reduce travel times and minimize risks when patients from other healthcare facilities are transferred.

 In Valongo, the hospital's facilities are located in a central location, near National Road 15.
-The area is also serviced by suburban services running between Porto and Marco de Canaveses on the Douro railway line.
+The area is also serviced by suburban services running between Porto and Marco de Canaveses on the Linha do Douro.
 Several STCP bus routes also service the area.